 Breast reduction surgery is performed in the hospital setting under general anaesthesia.
 The procedure typically takes about two to three hours to complete and you will need to stay overnight at the hospital as you begin your recovery.
 All procedures at Pure Aesthetics are performed in accredited facilities to ensure your safety.

-Our surgeons place internal dissolving stitches during surgery, preventing them from needing to be removed at follow-up visits.
-Drains (tubes that remove fluid from internally into a bag) are NOT routinely used by our surgeons.
-Occasionally these may be deemed necessary, such as if your breasts are very large or a lot of tissue is being removed, and placed for a day or longer.
+As your anaesthesia gradually wears off after surgery, you may feel light headed and tired but should quickly begin to feel more like yourself.
+Our anaesthetists utilise advanced techniques to ensure you remain comfortable throughout surgery and have minimal side effects after your procedure.
+It is normal to experience soreness and discomfort after surgery, which should gradually subside.During your operation, our surgeons use internal dissolving stitches, preventing them from needing to be removed at follow-up visits.
+Drains (tubes that remove fluid from the internal operation site into an external bag) are NOT routinely used by our surgeons, although occasionally drains may be deemed necessary and if so, these are left in place for a day or longer after surgery.
+This may be necessary if your breasts are very large or if a lot of tissue has been removed.
 The drains will not be removed until the amount of drainage from the surgical incisions falls below a certain level.

 After surgery you should wear a compression bra for 6 weeks (day and night), and during the day for the second 6 weeks.
-We will provide this bra for you.
-You can then wear any bra or go without one, although good bra support will help maintain your breasts in the long term.
+We will provide this bra to you.
+After about 12 weeks you can then wear any bra or go without one, although a good supportive bra will help maintain your breast shape in the long term.

 The results will be immediately visible, and the look of your breasts will continue to improve as swelling and incision lines diminish.